Geology of Ireland: Cenozoic

 By 25 million years ago, Ireland was close to assuming its present position.
 From then on, a long period of erosion resulted in considerable soil formation mantling most of the bedrock.
 In areas with good drainage, the covering consisted of brown or grey soil, while in poorly drained areas, black clay tended to dominate.
 As the climate cooled, soil formation slowed, and a flora and fauna that would millions of years later be familiar to the first human inhabitants began to emerge.
 The present landscape of Ireland had more or less formed.
-Before the Quaternary glaciations affected Ireland the landscape had a thick weathered regolith on the uplands and karst in the lowlands.
+Before the Quaternary glaciations the Irish landscape had a thick weathered regolith on the uplands and karst in the lowlands.
 Pre-Quaternary relief was more dramatic than today's smoothed landforms.

 Since about 1.7 million years ago, the Earth has been subjected to a cycle of warm and cold stages and these have, inevitably, affected Ireland.
 The earliest evidence we have for this effect comes from the period known as the Ballylinian Warm Stage, some half a million years ago.
 At this time, most of what are now considered to be native Irish trees were already established on the island.
 The action of the ice during the cold stages was the major factor in bringing the Irish landscape to its current form.

 Obvious impacts of the ice on the landscape include the formation of glacial valleys such as Glendalough in Wicklow and of corries, or glacial lakes.
-The depositing of mounds of debris under the melting ice created drumlins, a common feature of the landscape across the north midlands.
+Mounds of debris deposited under the melting ice created drumlins, a common feature of the landscape across the north midlands.
 Streams also formed under the ice and the material deposited by these formed eskers (Irish eiscir).
 The greatest of these, the Esker Riada, divides the northern and southern halves of the island and its ridge once served as the main highway connecting the east and west coasts.
 About one half of the coastline consists of a low-lying dune pasture land known as machair.